alibaba/GraphScope/docs/interactive_engine/dev_and_test.md

 ```
 You can find the built artifacts in `interactive_engine/assembly/target/graphscope`.

-## Test GIE with Vineyard Store on a Local Machine
+## Test GIE with Vineyard Store on Local
 You could test the GIE engine on vineyard store with the following command:
 ```bash
 ./gs test interactive --local --storage-type=vineyard